sam-goodwin/packyak/README.md

 6. Auto-configured to be compliant with privacy regulations such as HIPAA and GDPR
 7. Least-privilege IAM policies with auto-generated reports for regulators

+# Pre-requisites

+1. Docker (for bundling Python applications for the target runtime, e.g. in an Amazon Linux Lambda Function)

 # Example

 > 🔧 Note: Packyak is in active development.
 Not all features are implemented.
 Check back to see the following example grow.